Transfer operators and Hankel transforms between relative trace formulas, II: Rankin-Selberg theory: Orbital integrals and Mellin transforms on a 2-dimensional space

 When $E/F$ is non-split, \eqref{FourierE} gives a natural way to extend this transform to the ``pure inner form'' $E^\alpha$, so Fourier transform becomes an endomorphism of $\mathcal D(E)\oplus \mathcal D(E^\alpha)$.
 The transform is anti-equivariant with respect to the action of $T$ on $V$, hence descends to $T$-coinvariants, which can be identified with the space $\mathcal D([V/T])$ (Lemma \ref{coinvariantA2}).
 We denote the descent by $\mathscr H$, for ``Hankel'':

 Let $\lambda(E/F,\psi)$ be the scalar that satisfies

 for the gamma factors of the Tate zeta integrals (see \S \ref{ssTate}), the one on the right hand side being on the field $E$; this is the $\lambda$-constant defined in \cite{Langlands-epsilon}, cf.\ also \cite[Lemma 1.1]{JL}.
 We will also denote this scalar by $\lambda(\eta,\psi)$, where $\eta$ is the quadratic character associated to the extension $E/F$.
-The following formula for $\mathscr H$ was essentially proven in \cite[Propositions 2.15 and 2.16]{SaBE1}, but was (embarrassingly!) missing the factor $\lambda$.
-(The mistake originates in an erroneous version of \eqref{lambda} in \cite[(2.29)]{SaBE1}.)
-This scalar of course is $1$ in the split case $E=F\oplus F$; in the non-split case, it can be computed by taking the leading coefficients at $s=1$ and employing \eqref{AvgVolFtimes}: